Pseudocoders-143/reverse-recipe-book/project-vision/software-requirements.md

 ### **What is the vision of this product?**

-- Our goal for this project is to develop...
+- Our goal for this project is to develop an application that where users may input ingredients and receive recipes with matching ingredients.

 ### **What pain point does this project solve?**

-- The pain point that this project solve is...
+- The pain point that this project solve is to give consumers suggestions for recipes when they can't think of anything.

 ### **Why should we care about your product?**

-- You should care about this project becaus...
+- This product will also help consumers reduce food waste.

 ## Scope (In/Out)

 ### IN - What will your product do?

+- List of ingredients.

 #### Describe the individual features that your product will do

 #### High overview of each.
 List 4-5

+- Accepts ingredients from the user.
+- Searches for recipes that match the ingredients list.
+- Displays a list of matching recipes for users to choose from.
+- Allows users to pick from list of matching recipes.
+- Displays a chosen recipe's list of ingredients, quantities, and the steps.

 ### OUT - What will your product _not_ do?

+- Product will not provide definitions for unfamiliar ingredients.
-- Product will not...
+- Product will not display photos of ingredients or recipes.

 ### **Minimum Viable Product vs What will your MVP functionality be?**